 • Principal: "CanonicalUser": "6aa09b8b08a72fa7c87711134cbbdca1a855f619b5679ad7a90b9d947420928f"

-• Action: DeleteObject, GetObject, PutObject
+• Action: DeleteObject, GetObject, PutObject, ListBucket

 • Resource: arn:aws:s3:::${BucketName}/*